07: The West Road

 Opposite us, as we walked were small groups of children.
 They sat on the sand in the shade of the trees.

 A teacher was with each group, either standing or sitting on a chair.
 Some groups had an assistant, trainee teacher’s maybe?
-A mission education is a treasured luxury.
-In this part of the sub-Continent the Jesuits provided some of the best.
+A mission education is a treasured luxury and in this part of the sub-Continent the Jesuits provided some of the best.

 As we passed between the groups my host tarried to listen.
 Occasionally he would swap a few words with the teachers, and with a nod acknowledge the greeting given to him as a smile peeped out from under the shroud of his face with a hint of an inner joy.
 It intrigued me.